 John Dickerson is anchor of CBS News Prime Time, CBS News Chief Political Analyst, Senior National Correspondent, and CBS SUNDAY MORNING Contributor.
-He recently published his third book, the New York Times Best-Seller The Hardest Job in the World: The American Presidency.
+He recently published his third book, and second New York Times Best-Seller The Hardest Job in the World: The American Presidency.

 Dickerson was previously co-anchor of CBS This Morning.
 From 2015 to 2018 he was anchor of “Face The Nation," and CBS News’ Chief Washington Correspondent.
 Dickerson is also a contributing writer to The Atlantic and co-host of Slate’s “Political Gabfest” podcast and host of the Whistlestop podcast.

-In addition to his political work, Dickerson has interviewed a wide range of people including Apple CEO Tim Cook, actors Glenda Jackson and Christian Bale, author Tara Westover and musicians John Prine, Jon Batiste and Dave Matthews.
+In addition to his political work, Dickerson has interviewed a wide range of people including Apple CEO Tim Cook, Stephen Colbert, actors Glenda Jackson and Christian Bale, authors Colson Whitehead and Tara Westover and musicians John Prine, Jon Batiste and Dave Matthews.
 You can also find all of Dickerson's appearances on the Late Show with Stephen Colbert here.

 A native Washingtonian, Dickerson graduated with distinction from the University of Virginia with a Bachelor’s degree in English and a specialty in American Studies.
 His mother, Nancy Dickerson, was CBS News’ first female correspondent.
 Dickerson is the author of On Her Trail (Simon and Schuster), a book about his mother.
 He is also the author of the New York Times best-seller Whistlestop: